 - Heightened sensitivity to touch and pressure.
 Common trigger points include neck, shoulders, chest, hips elbows and knees.

 Fibromyalgia often runs in families.
-People with rheumatoid arthritis, lupus or ankylosing spondylitis are also more likely to develop fibromyalgia although it is not a disease of the joints or an inflammatory condition.
-Fibromyalgia is not progressive and does not cause permanent damage to bones, joints or muscles.
+People with rheumatoid arthritis, lupus, sjögren’s syndrome or ankylosing spondylitis are also more likely to develop fibromyalgia although it is not a disease of the joints or an inflammatory condition.
+Fibromyalgia does not cause permanent damage to bones, joints or muscles.

 For these reasons, fibromyalgia is more often called a syndrome rather than a disease and is very difficult to diagnose because it can mimic other conditions.
 No one really knows what causes it although it has been linked to psychological trauma and the body’s interpretation of and response to pain signals.